Activities For Dementia Patients: How To Do Them And How They Help

 - Take a pet for a walk

 Expressive activities for dementia patients can help them deal with the emotional toll of having a chronic and progressive condition.
-They may relieve stress for both of you and may also help with fine motor control and other physical abilities.
+They may relieve stress for both of you and help with fine motor control and other physical abilities.

 - Take photos and make a collage of them